tortastudios/content-factory/README.md

 This project is licensed under the Business Source License 1.1 – Content Factory Edition.
 See [LICENSE.md](LICENSE.md) for details.

 **Important**: This license includes restrictions on redistribution, resale, and rebranding.
 For commercial use or customization, please contact Torta Studios.

 ---

-## 🚀 Get Started Today

-Ready to transform your content creation?
-Start with our [Context Profile Helper](content-prompts/context-profile-helper.md) and build your professional content system in under an hour.

-**Questions or need custom implementation?** [Contact Torta Studios](https://tortastudios.com) for professional consulting and custom solutions.

----